Why Are Veins Blue?

-Red blood is carried around your body by arteries and veins—so why do they show up as blue under your skin?
+Arteries and veins carry red blood around your body—so why do they appear blue under your skin?
 There’s a simple answer to that.

 Blue or dark-colored veins are normal and healthy, although it can be a bit strange seeing dark blue veins pop up on your skin.